 New Year, new you, right?
-Ahh…2020 has been a while ride and I am ready for it to be over and start a new year with a brand new list of goals I want to accomplish!
+Ahh…this past year has been quite a while ride and I am ready for it to be over and start a new year with a brand new list of goals I want to accomplish!

 We all get excited to get a clean slate, to start over, and we think this year will be different.
 But according to U.S. News & World Report, 80% of us will fail our New Year’s resolutions.
 It’s hard to believe that 25% of the people will give up their resolutions merely just after the first week.